hypa-tool/hypa/README.md

 sets the predicates for locations `[0 0]` and `[1 1]` at the same time.

-We require that the predicates are precise enough to describes the initial conditions (the formulas used in the `[init]` block of the transition system), the observation formulas (the formulas used in the `[obs]` block of the transition system), and the formulas used in the automaton edges (see [1]).
+We require that the predicates are precise enough to describe the initial conditions (the formulas used in the `[init]` block of the transition system), the observation formulas (the formulas used in the `[obs]` block of the transition system), and the formulas used in the automaton edges (see [1]).
 If the predicates are not precise enough at some location, HyPA will raise an error during evaluation.

 ## References

 [1] Raven Beutner and Bernd Finkbeiner.
-Software Verification of Hyperproperties beyond k-safety.
+Software Verification of Hyperproperties Beyond k-Safety.
 CAV 2022